allyeverton/amazonsurvey/README.md

 Customer Survey and Feedback was identified as a method which aligns with our analysis and the artices suggestions on data collection.

 Limited-Time Offers was also identified as a method to ecourage increase in consumer action.
 In our bar charts visualizations we identified a consumer segment that this method could be implemented on to increase their purchase frequency to meet their browsing frequency.

+Price concerns being listed on ChatGPT first suggests that it is a large factor that goes into a purchase.
+Based on our heat map we can see that price is the main factor in cart abandonment for the Amazon consumers.
+Increasing communication with customers and loyalty can help justify the higher price which the article suggests is why understanding customer behavior is so important.